sebastianortunio/Covid--Tableau-Dashboard/README.md

 8. **Visualize training**
    The plot below shows the training and validation performance over 200 epochs.

-- **Loss** steadily decreased for both training and validation sets, indicating the model was learning effectively without overfitting.
-- **Accuracy** quickly improved and reached around **96%**, remaining stable across epochs.
+- Even though we don't have much data on iris and DNN works with bigger datasets, the model achieved 96% accuracy with a low loss of 0.0808, meaning it predicted the class correctly most of the time with minimal error.
 This confirms that the model learned well and generalized properly on the validation data.

 ![image](https://github.com/user-attachments/assets/3d53fd94-fb9a-4c74-abf3-f5516e91abae)